About Amy

 Amy with her parents, Jane and Stu Huffman, at their home in Nashville around 1972

-Amy’s mother, Jane Huffman, known as “Gran” to her grandsons, lives nearby in Nashville
+Amy’s mother, Jane Huffman, known as “Gran” to her grandsons, who lives nearby in Nashville.